openstack-archive/ospurge/README.md

       --verbose             Makes output verbose
       --dry-run             List project's resources
       --dont-delete-project
                             Executes cleanup script without removing the project.
                             Warning: all project resources will still be deleted.
+      --region-name REGION_NAME
-      --endpoint-type ENDPOINT_TYPE
+                            Region to use.
+Defaults to env[OS_REGION_NAME] or None --endpoint-type ENDPOINT_TYPE
                             Endpoint type to use.
 Defaults to
                             env[OS_ENDPOINT_TYPE] or publicURL
-      --username USERNAME   A user name with access to the project being purged.
+      --username USERNAME   If --own-project is set : a user name with access to the project being purged.
+If --cleanup-project is set : a user name with admin role in project specified in --admin-project.
 Defaults to env[OS_USERNAME]
       --password PASSWORD   The user's password.
 Defaults to env[OS_PASSWORD].
       --admin-project ADMIN_PROJECT
-			    Name of a project the user is admin on.
+                            Project name used for authentication.
+This project will be purged if --own-project is set.
 Defaults to env[OS_TENANT_NAME].
       --auth-url AUTH_URL   Authentication URL.
 Defaults to env[OS_AUTH_URL].
       --cleanup-project CLEANUP_PROJECT
-			    ID or Name of project to purge
+                            ID or Name of project to purge.
+Not required if --own- project has been set.
+Using --cleanup-project requires to authenticate with admin credentials.
+      --own-project         Delete resources of the project used to authenticate.
+                            Useful if you don't have the admin credentials of the platform.
+      --insecure            Explicitly allow all OpenStack clients to perform insecure SSL (https) requests.
+The server's
+                            certificate will not be verified against any certificate authorities.
+This option should be used with caution.

 Error codes